 - Ultimate Medical Academy is exempt from authorization to offer online programs by the New Jersey Secretary of Higher Education. - New Jersey statutes and regulations restrict residents from using or appending letters to their name to signify academic degrees unless the institution conferring the degree is regionally accredited or accredited by the appropriate accrediting body recognized by the U.S. Secretary of Education.
-UMA's accrediting agency, the Accrediting Bureau of Health Education Schools (ABHES), is recognized by the U.S. Department of Education for the accreditation of private, postsecondary institutions in the United States offering predominantly allied health education programs.
-ABHES is recognized as the appropriate accrediting body for UMA.
+UMA's accrediting agency, the Accrediting Council for Independent Colleges and Schools (ACICS), is recognized by the U.S. Department of Education for the accreditation of private, postsecondary institutions in the United States.
+ACICS is recognized as the appropriate accrediting body for UMA.